haarsh24/TechRecomendation/README.md

- # Most run scored by different cricketers 🚀
+ # Movie recomendation application 🚀

  ## This chat room is created using React Js